ewoodhead/npa-hierarchy/README.md

  (subject-to CONSTRAINTS...)
  (where LOCAL-VARIABLE-BINDINGS...)
  (level LEVEL)
+ (scenario SCENARIO...)
  (name NAME))
 ```
 Each of the forms should be surrounded with parentheses, as shown, and they
 can appear in any order.
 The `*imise` and `level` forms are required.
 The
-other three are optional.
-An example using all of them is
+other four are optional.
+An example using most of them is
 ```
 (solve-problem
  (maximise A1/1)